Frobenius monoidal functors induced by Frobenius extensions of Hopf algebras: Frobenius extensions of Hopf algebras

 Finally, the formula for $\tr$ in (c) is the formula for the Frobenius morphism denoted by $f$ in \cite{FMS}*{1.14.\,Theorem} specified to the above setup.
 Note that $\tr$ indeed has image contained in $K$ by the argument in \cite{Sch}*{3.1.\,Theorem}. \end{proof}

-\begin{remark} In the context of abelian tensor categories, \cite{Shi5}*{Section~4.2} provides a generalization of the relative modular function of \cite{FMS} --- the \emph{relative modular object} $\chi_G$ associated with a strong monoidal functor $G\colon \cC\to \cD$ which preserves projective objects.
+\begin{remark} In the context of abelian tensor categories, which are, in particular, rigid, \cite{Shi5}*{Section~4.2} provides a generalization of the relative modular function of \cite{FMS} --- the \emph{relative modular object} $\chi_G$ associated with a strong monoidal functor $G\colon \cC\to \cD$ which preserves projective objects.
 This object $\chi_G$ controls whether $G$ is a Frobenius functor.
 In the case when $G=\Res_K^H$ for an extension of finite-dimensional Hopf algebras, $\chi_G$ is the one-dimensional $K$-module given by acting via the relative modular function $\chi$ from \Cref{eq:chi-condition}. \end{remark}

 A condition on $H$ that implies that \emph{any} extension $K\subset H$ is of right integral type is cocommutativity of the \emph{coradical} $H_0$ of $H$ (see, e.g.\,\cite{Mon}).

 \begin{corollary}[{\cite{Sch}*{4.3.\,Corollary}}] Let $H$ be a Hopf algebra such that $H_0$ is cocommutative.
 Then any finite extension $K\subset H$ of Hopf algebras is of right integral type such that $H$ is faithfully flat over $K$. \end{corollary} \begin{proof} If the coradical of $H$ is cocommutative and $H$ is finite over $K$, then $H$ is faithfully flat over $K$ by \cite{Tak}.
 That $K\subset H$ is of right integral type was proved in \cite{FMS}*{4.9.\,Corollary}. \end{proof}